Russian aircraft head off U.S. destroyer in Black Sea: RIA

 “Su-24 attack aircraft demonstrated to the American crew readiness to harshly prevent a violation of the frontier and to defend the interests of the country.”

-Pentagon spokeswoman Eileen Lainez said the USS Ross was “well within international waters at all times, performing routine operations.”

-“The U.S. Navy operates routinely in the Black Sea, in accordance with international law,” Lainez said, noting the Ross’s deployment to the Black Sea had been publicly announced.

-Russia’s Defense Ministry was not immediately available to comment on the report.
+Russia’s Defence Ministry was not immediately available to comment on the report.

 The incident is the latest example of encounters between Russian and Western militaries, as tensions continue over the crisis in Ukraine and Russia’s annexation of the Crimea peninsula, home to Russia’s Black Sea Fleet, last year.